lab9k/Solid-Pods-For-IoT/Linkedpipe/README.md

 # Linked pipe

-A pipeline set up in [LinkedPipes ETL](https://etl.linkedpipes.com/) which fetches the turtle files from containing IoT data from the [Solid API](), combines and transforms them and saves them in a [Virtuoso](https://virtuoso.openlinksw.com/) database.
+A pipeline set up in [LinkedPipes ETL](https://etl.linkedpipes.com/) which fetches the turtle files from containing IoT data from the [SolidIoT API](), combines and transforms them and saves them in a [Virtuoso](https://virtuoso.openlinksw.com/) database.

 ## Installation